ahmadmac01/ahmadmac01/README.md

 # 👋 Hi, I'm Engineer Muhammad Ahmad

 Welcome to my GitHub profile!
-I'm an **AI Intern at Musketeers Tech Pvt Ltd** and a **Software Engineer** with a deep interest in **Artificial Intelligence, Machine Learning, and Automation**.
+I'm an **Former Junior AI Engineer at Musketeers Tech Pvt Ltd** and a **Software Engineer** with a deep interest in **Artificial Intelligence, Machine Learning, and Automation**.
 I enjoy building impactful projects, contributing to open source, and sharing knowledge with the tech community.

 ---